gfaster/dotfiles/README.md

-# ubuntu-setup
+# dotfiles
-My ubuntu setup script, made for setting up a new xubuntu installation I still haven't tested a lot of this, so use at own peril
+My linux setup script, last used for Debian 12

 ## What it installs
 ### apt: